core-wg/comi/draft-ietf-core-comi.md

 {: artwork-align="left"}

 It is equally possible to select a leaf of one instance of a list or a complete instance container with GET.
-The instance identifier is the numeric identifier of the list followed by the specification of the values for the key leaves that uniquely identify the list instance.
+The instance identifier of the instance container is the numeric identifier of the list followed by the specification of the values for the key leaves that uniquely identify the list instance.
 The instance identifier looks like:
 SID?k=key-value.
 The key of "interface" is the "name" leaf.

-The example below requests the description leaf of the instance with name="eth0" (ID=1534,
+The example below requests a leaf of the list instance: the description leaf with SID=1534 of the list instance with name="eth0" (ID=1534, base64: X-).
-base64: X-).
 The value of the description leaf is returned.

 ~~~~
 REQ: GET example.com/c/X-?k="eth0"

-RES: 2.05 Content (Content-Format: application/cbor)
+RES: 2.05 Content (Content-Format: application/yang-value+cbor)
+[
 "Ethernet adaptor"
+]
 ~~~~
 {: artwork-align="left"}